Boston Gay Men's Chorus: The College of the Holy Cross, April 2, 2016

 This concert was the first time a gay men's chorus had been invited by a Catholic institution to perform.
 However, this milestone was achieved by accident, the organizing professor was not aware this was the case when he arranged the concert, he simply wanted the students in his "Music and Gay Rights" class to see a performance by a gay men's chorus.

 First gay chorus to tour the Middle East, summer 2015

 The Boston Gay Men's Chorus was the first chorus to tour the Middle East with performances in Ein Gedi, a Kibbutz in Israel, Jerusalem, Tel Aviv, and Istanbul.
 During the tour, the chorus performed a new composition by Joshua Shank titled "Peace."
 This piece addressed LGBT equality more directly than most of the other pieces in the chorus's repertoire.
 Chorus member, Kilian Melloy, reported that the group's reception in the Middle East was widely positive, although the permit for the gay pride parade in Istanbul was revoked and the event was cancelled.
+Although the chorus's planned concert at the Zorlu PSM was cancelled, it performed a free outdoor concert at Boğaziçi University's South Campus on June 27, 2015.